Zhao-Lab-UW-DHO/AdaptFM/Documentation/Customizations/Adding-new-models.md

 ### Creating a New Conda Environment

-To avoid version conflicts, AdaptFM requires each model's repo be compiled in a separate conda environment.
+To avoid version conflicts, AdaptFM requires each model's repo be installed in a separate conda environment.

 Follow the instructions on the model's page for installing it.